danjohnson3141/Jekyll-Test/groups/DELETE-group_requests-id.md

 =
 ####Parameters:
-:group_requests_id - Integer, passed in the URL.
+:id - Integer, passed in the URL.
 Is derived from the 'id' field on the 'group_requests' table.

+=
+####Response:

+This requests provides a <strong>HTML 204</strong> on success.

 =
 ####API request example: